Classes with a picture icon have images on the class detail page

 Anne Kuo Lukito

-Anne fell into designing soon after she taught herself to knit a few years ago.
-Since then, Anne has been prolific in her designs.
-Her work has appeared in several books and magazines, such as Interweave Knits, Knitty, Twist Collective, and Knitscene.
-Anne also designs under her own label, Crafty Diversions and is currently writing her first book.
+Anne fell into designing shortly after she taught herself to knit.
+Since then, Anne has been prolific in her designs. her work has appeared in several books and magazines, including Interweave Knits, Knitscene, Twist Collective and Knitting.
+Aside from teaching

 STITCHES West 2012 Classes